Remove native aquatic plants

 In Ontario, the beds of most water bodies are Crown land.

-The Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF) manages these lands under the Public Lands Act.
+The ministry manages these lands under the Public Lands Act.

 The Public Lands Act applies to the use of provincial Crown land and shore lands.
 There are some exceptions, including provincial parks and conservation reserves.